top of page

 Infection-

-Mr Ashworth audits the infection rate of all hip and knee replacement operations in conjunction with the Torbay Hospital Microbiology department.
+Mr Ashworth audited the infection rate of all hip and knee replacement operations in conjunction with the Torbay Hospital Microbiology department.

 In the UK, around 0.5–1% of patients receiving total hip replacement subsequently develop deep prosthetic joint infection (PJI), a potentially serious and devastating complication.2 ,3